pravega/pravega/documentation/src/docs/pravega-concepts.md

 number of Stream Segments to three, then the **Reader Group B**  will have an ideal number of Readers.

-The number of Stream Segments can chnage over time by using the Pravega's Auto Scaling feature as we discussed in the [Auto Scaling](#elastic-streams-auto-scaling) section.
+The number of Stream Segments change over time by using the Pravega's Auto Scaling feature as we discussed in the [Auto Scaling](#elastic-streams-auto-scaling) section.
 The size of any Stream is determined by the storage capacity of the Pravega cluster.
 More Streams can be obtained by increasing the storage of the Pravega cluster.

 Applications can react to changes in the number of Segments in a Stream by adjusting the number of Readers within a Reader Group to maintain optimal read parallelism.
 As a cool use case, Pravega may allow Flink to increase or decrease the number of task instances that are processing a Stream in parallel.